-Small smart devices that make up IoT systems often have limited battery power, which cannot be easily replaced.
+\textit{Energy Efﬁciency}\\ Small smart devices that comprise IoT systems often have limited battery power, which is not easily replaceable.
 This limitation can lead to a global energy crisis and high power consumption, as well as constraints on memory and processing capabilities.
 Consequently, routing processes and compute-intensive applications may not run efficiently on these devices.
 While some routing protocols do support low-power communication, they are still in the early stages of development, and the constrained energy of smart devices may not be sufficient to fully utilize these WSN routing protocols.
-To tackle these challenges effectively, it's essential to emphasize the creation of low-power hardware and the adoption of energy-efficient protocols like MQTT-SN or CoAP, rather than relying on more power-intensive alternatives such as HTTP.
+To tackle these challenges effectively, it's essential to emphasize the creation of low-power hardware and the adoption of energy-efficient protocols like MQTT-SN or CoAP rather than relying on more power-intensive alternatives such as HTTP.
 Additionally, harnessing over-the-air (OTA) firmware updates can ensure devices remain optimized and bug-free, thus diminishing the necessity for physical maintenance visits.
 Duty cycling, as another viable approach, aids in curbing power consumption significantly.